peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 * A value indicating whether JSON is written using only code points from the Basic Latin block (U+0000 to U+007F), also known as ASCII.
  Default is false.

+### <a id='getKeepKeyOrder()'>getKeepKeyOrder</a>

+Gets a value indicating whether to preserve the order in which a map's keys appear when decoding JSON, by using maps created as though by CBORObject.NewOrderedMap.
+If false, key order is not guaranteed to be preserved when decoding JSON.

+**Returns:**

+* A value indicating whether to preserve the order in which a CBOR map's keys appear when decoding JSON.
+The default is false.

 ### <a id='getAllowDuplicateKeys()'>getAllowDuplicateKeys</a>